docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-Retrieves Premiere Pro's private project metadata associated with the project item, as a String. **NOTE** While this data is also valid XMP, it is distinct from the XMP metadata associated with the media.
+Retrieves metadata associated with the project item.
+Distinct from media XMP.

 **Parameters**